 - 5. a) What training have staff supporting special educational needs had and what is planned?

 We provide CPD for all our staff including teaching assistants so that they are equipped to meet the needs of all of our pupils.
-Over the past year this has included autism and ADHD specific training, attachment training, first aid, child protection, emotional health and wellbeing and MAPA.
+Over the past few years this has included autism and ADHD specific training, attachment training, first aid, child protection, emotional health and wellbeing and MAPA.
 Some teachers and teaching assistants have had further training on subjects relevant to the children in their class such as colourful semantics, Makaton and whole word reading.
 We have planned further training in Makaton and training from occupational therapy.

 - 5.b) What specialist services and expertise are available or accessed by the setting/school?